Supermagnum/SuperKoch/README.md

 How morse code sounds at 15 wpm: https://youtu.be/EewFLTsHlFg But, there is a thing..

-NO ONE HAS USED THIS METHOD TO LEARN TO RECEIVE AND SEND!
+NO ONE HAS USED THIS METHOD TO TRAIN A PERSON HOW TO RECEIVE AND SEND!
 It should work for both!

 There are NO software that can teach both, only receive!